The Best Hiking packs

 Hydration Backpack: CamelBack M.U.L.E.

 Where hydration packs meet daypacks is where you’ll find the M.U.L.E. from CamelBak.
-Able to handle a three-liter water reservoir that will keep you hydrated even on all-day adventures, this pack also has a nine-liter gear capacity, meaning you can pack along plenty of trail snack, a first aid kit and multitool, and even some garments for layering and a camera and such.
+Able to handle a three-liter water reservoir that will keep you hydrated even on all-day adventures, this pack also has a nine-liter gear capacity, meaning you can pack along plenty of trail snack, a first aid kit and multitool, and some garments for layering and a camera and such.
 The flexible and vented straps keep the pack snug and comfortable, and you can stow your gear in myriad ways thanks to the packs’ several pockets.

 Day Packs